 We don’t simply report the simulation results in each of our analysis packages.
-Our multidisciplinary team of engineers, mathematicians, scientists and analysts, using an automated data analytics process, understands and reports the factors that drive mission performance so that customers can make more informed decisions.
+Our multidisciplinary team of engineers, mathematicians, scientists and analysts use an automated data analytics process to understand and report the driving factors behind mission performance so customers can make more informed decisions.

-For example, if a particular scenario results in 80 percent mission effectiveness due to factors X, Y, and Z, then we can recommend mitigating them through system or architectural changes to improve mission effectiveness to 95 percent.
+For example, if a particular scenario results in 80% mission effectiveness due to factors X, Y, and Z, then we can recommend mitigating them through system or architectural changes to improve mission effectiveness to 95%.
 It’s not enough to share numbers from the simulations; expert analysis provides insights and determines ways to achieve better mission outcomes.

 When you’re building a house, the kind of house you want drives the pieces and tools you need.
 The same goes for building complex simulations; the kind of analysis a customer requires drives the modeling requirements.
 From commercial, government, and SAIC-developed modeling and simulation tools, we select the ones that get the depth and breadth of insights needed for a particular task.
 Beyond helping a customer gain the insights it needs to make a mission-critical decision, we look at the number of tasks we support and the response time per task—ultimately maximizing insights per dollar.

 FURTHER READING: SAIC is working as a trusted partner with the DOD at the heart of digital engineering.
 Learn more through the stories below.